PortingPivot/Caxton-Mirrored/README.md

 ### Current limitations

-* **Partially transparent pixels will write to the depth buffer.** This means that you can sometimes X-ray through the edges of text on signs.
 * Generating MTSDFs from fonts is expensive; it takes about 3 minutes to load 4 families of Inter.
 For this reason, Caxton will cache the results after this is first done.
 * Underline and strikethrough styles are not yet implemented for Caxton text.